Precision or Peril: A PoC of Python Code Quality from Quantized Large Language Models: Results

 \section{Results}

 This section presents the key findings of our study, addressing the research questions and providing a detailed analysis of the benchmark performance, code similarity, and static analysis.
 We analyze the effects of quantization on the code quality generated by smaller LLMs, focusing on their utility and limitations in real-world software engineering applications.

-\subsection{\textbf{RQ1: How well does each LLM perform on HumanEval Plus and MBPP Plus, and how do they compare with the CodeBLEU scores of each model?}}

-Table \ref{tab:evals_plus}'s unquantized row summarizes the benchmark performance of the four tested LLMs across two prominent coding tasks: HumanEval Plus and MBPP Plus.
-Both benchmarks are widely accepted as rigorous tests for evaluating an LLM’s ability to generate correct, functional code from natural language descriptions.
-However, our analysis reveals that all the tested models performed poorly on these benchmarks.

-Mistral Instruct 7B was the best performer of all the tested LLMs on HumanEval Plus, passing 25.00\% of test cases.
-Compared to the four other LLMs, it passed 21.95\% more test cases than the next best LLM suggesting that compared to the other LLMs, Mistral excels at solving more complex, real-world programming tasks represented in HumanEval.
-Surprisingly, on the other hand, Mistral Instruct 7B passed 0.00\% of test cases from MBPP's test cases, possibly suggesting that Mistral is optimized for more complex programming tasks rather than simpler, more contained tasks.

-WizardCoder 3B appeared to be the next best unquantized LLM evaluated, exhibiting a low HumanEval Plus pass rate of 2.44\% but the best MBPP pass rate at 16.04\%.
-This suggested that WizardCoder 3B was optimized for simpler programming tasks.

-CodeLlama 7B and starcoder2 7B in their unquantized state both performed terribly on both HumanEval Plus and MBPP.
-Like Mistral, CodeLLama also exhibited a 0.00\% pass rate on MBPP while passing 3.05\% of test cases from HumanEval Plus.
-Starcoder2 7B passed 0.61\% of HumanEval and 1.25\% of MBPP.

-Overall, all the models did poorly, showing that these smaller LLMs, in general, have a hard time generating correct code that functions properly.
-This could be due to the limited parameter sizes they have, which may be too small to capture many of the coding patterns present in the datasets they were trained and fine-tuned on.

-For CodeBLEU (Table \ref{tab:codebleu}), which measures the structural similarity of LLM-generated code to human-written solutions, the results present a different perspective.
-The unquantized models performed much better in terms of code similarity than unquantized models in actual functionality.

-Mistral Instruct 7B achieved the highest CodeBLEU scores, ranging from 0.24 to 0.26 across both benchmarks, indicating that its generated code was relatively close in structure to human-authored code.
-However, the high CodeBLEU score contrasts sharply with its functional performance, where it often failed to pass basic unit tests.

-CodeLlama 7B also achieved respectable CodeBLEU scores between 0.24 and 0.25, showing consistency in its ability to replicate the style and structure of human code while WizardCoder 3B and starCoder 2 exhibited much lower CodeBLEU scores, particularly on HumanEval scoring .18 and .19 respectively.

-The divergence between CodeBLEU scores and benchmark passing rates suggests that these LLMs may prioritize syntactic correctness over functional accuracy.
-In essence, the models generate code that "looks" correct but often fails to perform as intended \cite{Bender2020-ck}.
-This aligns with the idea that smaller LLMs struggle to fully capture the functional aspects of complex coding problems, even when they are able to replicate superficial coding patterns.
-This finding reinforces the need for better functional benchmarks and testing during the LLM training phase, as relying solely on code similarity metrics like CodeBLEU may provide a misleading assessment of an LLM's practical utility in coding tasks.
+A summary of the benchmarks and model settings tested in this study can be seen in Table \ref{tab:experiment-setup}.